 Under the relevant Florida statute, domestic violence is assault, battery, stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death, against a family member or member of the offender’s household.
 “Member of household” is broadly defined, including former spouses, other parents of a child of the offender’s, and people residing together as a family, regardless of whether they were ever married.

-What elements of Florida law make domestic violence different from other crimes?
+What elements of Florida law make domestic violence attorneys different from other crimes?

 The Florida legislature has, over the years, attached significant additional penalties to domestic violence crimes.
 Bail is never available before your first appearance before a judge.
 Domestic violence cases have strict minimum jail terms, and any parole will always come with a mandatory “batterer’s intervention” course.
 Unless found not guilty, a domestic violence arrest cannot be expunged from your record.
 Additionally, a domestic violence arrest or conviction can have a bearing on your rights to concealed carry or own a firearm in Florida, and can also impact child custody.
 Violating an injunction against stalking is normally a first-degree misdemeanor, carrying a maximum sentence of one year; in a domestic violence case, it becomes a third-degree felony with a maximum sentence of five years.